Essentially, there are two types of complaints that we handle as follows:

 - Information about the party or parties involved;

-- A brief description of the agreement, conduct or merger that you are complaining about
+- A brief description of the agreement, abusive conduct or merger that you are complaining about;

 You can submit your complaint to us via the online form, email, post or fax.
-You are strongly advised to submit your complaint via the online form or email so that we can deal with your complaint quickly.
+You are advised to submit your complaint via the online form or email for quicker response.